Re-Centering African Thought

 Programs designed in collaboration with partner universities, uniting Afrocentric principles with academic excellence.

-- Short courses: Flexible learning for lifelong learners.
+- Short courses: Flexible learning from Afrocentric perspectives.

 - Master’s: Study grounded in Afrocentric methodologies.